portainer/agent/README.md

 ### Authentication

-Each request to an agent must include a digital signature in the `X-PortainerAgent-Signature` header.
+Each request to an agent must include a digital signature in the `X-PortainerAgent-Signature` header encoded using the `base64` format (without the padding characters).
 The signature is generated using a private key in the Portainer instance and included in each request.
 The agent uses the public key of the Portainer instance to verify if the signature is valid.

 For convenience, the Portainer public key is always included inside the `X-PortainerAgent-PublicKey` header in each request to the agent.
 The first time the agent will find the `X-PortainerAgent-PublicKey` header in a request, it will automatically register the public key contained in the header and will stop looking at this header.